MagicFoundation/Alcinoe/Tools/AndroidMerger/Readme.md

 ```
   <mydir>
     res
+      drawable
       drawable-hdpi
       drawable-mdpi
       drawable-xhdpi
       drawable-xxhdpi
       drawable-xxxhdpi
+      mipmap
+      mipmap-hdpi
+      mipmap-mdpi
+      mipmap-xhdpi
+      mipmap-xxhdpi
+      mipmap-xxxhdpi
+      values
       ...
 ```

-and put in it all the needed resources. for exemple in drawable-hdpi you can add the file $(BDS)\bin\Artwork\Android\FM_LauncherIcon_36x36.png that you renamed in ic_launcher.png, in drawable-hdpi the file
+and place all the required resources inside it.
+For example, in mipmap-hdpi you can copy: c:\Program Files (x86)\Embarcadero\Studio\37.0\bin\Artwork\Android\FM_LauncherIcon_36x36.png rename it to ic_launcher.png, and in mipmap-xhdpi copy: c:\Program Files (x86)\Embarcadero\Studio\37.0\\bin\Artwork\Android\FM_LauncherIcon_48x48.png rename that one to ic_launcher.png as well, and so on for the other density folders.
-$(BDS)\bin\Artwork\Android\FM_LauncherIcon_48x48.png that you renamed in ic_launcher.png, etc. Then include this dir in the -libraries path like :
+Then include this directory in the -libraries path, for example:

 ```
 AndroidMerger.exe -Libraries="androidx.appcompat:appcompat:1.5.1;<mydir>" ...